md-zaman/kubernetes/Notes.md

 7. Auto healing : k8s controls and fix the damage. mostly control. suppose a container is going down.
 Even before a container goes down, k8s starts a new container.
 Whenever API server receives a signal that a container is going down immediately it will rollout a new container/pod.

-8. Enterprise nature : custom resourses- adv load balancing. k8s advancing every day by cncf.
+8. Enterprise nature: custom resourses- adv load balancing. k8s advancing every day by cncf.

 Day 2: Kubernetes Architecture: